briankmbugua/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 ### discussion
 Use the UPDATE statement in combination with the WHERE clause to tartget the specific person to update the score for.

+## Score too low
+Write a script that removes all records with a score<=5
+### discussion
+Use the delete statement in combination with where clause